USB communications: Control transfer exchange

 This allows the host to perform bus management action like enumerating new USB devices via retrieving the descriptors of the new devices.
 Retrieval of the descriptors would especially allow for determining the USB Class, VID, and PID, which are often used for determining the correct USB driver for the device.
+A USB device can be located by the bus:device address, or by the hub:port address.

 Also, after the descriptors is retrieved, the host performs another control transfer exchange, but instead to set the address of the USB device to a new ADDRx.